neuronessolutions/Shellbots.ai/README.md

 ## Primitives Market AI integration functions

 ### ai_enginecreate :
-Create and integrate new AI engine from market
+Reference and integrate new AI engine from market

 ### ai_enginelist :
 Display AI engine list present, added and/or managed by framework